 Miller Building, Room 301

-Individuals with a disability who consider themselves victims of discrimination and have been unable to arrive at a mutually acceptable resolution with designated campus contact and appropriate personnel may file a grievance with the Affirmative Action Officer.
+Individuals with a disability who consider themselves victims of discrimination and have been unable to arrive at a mutually acceptable resolution with designated campus contacts and appropriate personnel may file a grievance.
 Individuals should contact: